yjp20/youngjin.io/content/posts/asmr_theory.md

 ---

 I've been really into ASMR videos recently, which if you've been living under a rock are videos that contain sounds that promote the tingly sensation in the back of your head.
-Usually this inv Not everyone experiences this and it's still a little unknown (from my brief review of literature).
+Not everyone experiences this and it's still a little unknown (from my brief review of literature).
 This is my pseudo-scientific attempt to explain it.

 First, if you've never experienced it, I'd say that the feeling is oddly similar to the tingly feeling you get if you point a sharp object (or even someone else's finger) between your eyes.
 If you've never experienced